unimi-dse/46ab540a/README.md

 ## Find ASIN of products

 ```
-# Amazon products codes that can be used for the following functions.
+# Some Amazon products codes that can be used for the following functions.
 'B004I8VJ1Y'
 'B07C366Z4V'
 'B07Q41365C'